 - Earn industry certification by obtaining Snap-on’s Digital Multi Meter certification as part of the program coursework and gain an edge on the competition in the job market.

-- Begin your career in as little as one year and enter a growing field, as the employment of maintenance workers is expected to grow 11 percent through 2020.
+- Begin your career in as little as one year and enter a growing field, as the employment of maintenance workers is expected to grow 8 percent from 2020-2030.

 Facilities Maintenance Career Pathway

 Career Pathways are designed to help you reach your educational goals and explore college and career options.
 Pathways are made up of related certificates, diplomas and degrees that build on common skills and knowledge.
 You can begin at any point on the Career Pathway and customize your pathway to fit your goals.
 View the pathway for your area of interest.